Need SQL Server auto backup

 Microsoft SQL Server (MSSQL) is one of the most popular database servers.
 It can help enterprises create and maintain databases.
 You can also use it to analyze the data through SQL Server Analysis Services (SSAS) and generate reports through SQL Server Reporting Services (SSRS).

-After creating databases with SQL Server, it is necessary to make an auto backup for the server.
+After creating databases with SQL Server, it is necessary to make an auto backup for the server, such as SQL Server auto backup every day.
 That’s because your data in the databases is at risk due to human errors, system errors, media failure and so on, and backup is taken as the most primary disaster recovery solution.
 Besides, business data changes frequently, so you need auto backup to save energy and administration cost.
 Then, how to perform SQL Server database automatic daily backup?
 Just keep reading.